 There are new conditions that will apply to licences issued under the new regulations

 - a set of general conditions that apply to all licences and

 - a set of specific conditions that will apply to specific animal activity

 The new conditions are set in legislation, the licensing department will be unable to make exceptions.
 It will be necessary for operators to comply with all sets of conditions applicable to the activities they carry out.

 The new animal welfare licensing regime, requires licensing authorities to inspect premises prior to granting a licence.
 The new licence will run for 1 to 3 years dependant on standards, risk rating, and will be star rated.
 The regulations also provide an appeal process.

 DEFRA (Department for Environment Food and Rural Affairs) have produced guidance documents to help current and prospective licence holders understand what will be required of them under the new legislation.

 Application forms and fees

-Completed applications and payment should be sent to: Licensing Team, Rutland County Council, Catmose, Oakham, Rutland, LE15 6HP.
+Send your completed application and payment to: Licensing Team, Rutland County Council, Catmose, Oakham, Rutland, LE15 6HP.